gistya/scripts/docs/fix/wildlife.rst

 Unlike most bugfixes, this one is not enabled by default since some players like to keep wildlife around for creative purposes (e.g. for intentionally stalling wildlife waves or for controlled startling of friendly necromancers).
+These players can selectively ignore the wildlife they want to keep captive before they enable `fix/wildlife`.

 Usage
 -----
 ::

     fix/wildlife [<options>]
+    fix/wildlife ignore [unit ID]

 Examples
 --------